 Pay Attention to Changes in Your Brain and Memory

 The CDC strongly encourages you to be aware of any changes in brain health.
 "Everyone's brain changes as they age, but dementia is not a normal part of aging," they say.
 "See your doctor if you have questions about memory or brain health."
-And to ensure your health and the health of others, don't miss these Sure Signs You've Already Had Coronavirus.
+And to get through life at your healthiest, don't miss these 13 Everyday Habits That Are Secretly Killing You.